 pip3 list

-Install Python3 in Windows
+Install Python3 on Windows

 Windows 10 users

-Microsoft has a python application available in the Microsoft Store and it is also the recommended way of installing python.
+Microsoft has a Python application available in the Microsoft Store and it is also the recommended way of installing Python.
 It handles auto-updates and PATH variable issues.

-To install Open microsoft store and search python.
+To install Open Microsoft store and search Python.

 Click on the GET button.
 Once downloaded and installed, click on the ... and select **pin to taskbar.

-Now, click on the pinned python logo on the taskbar.
+Now, click on the pinned Python logo on the taskbar.
 This will launch Python IDLE.
-Now you can run python programs.
+Now you can run Python programs.

 Windows 7, 8 Users